flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - F: next steps? auth.social.coop working, open. test logging in as admin (deets in `pass`)
             - E: open reg?
             - F: no approval flow
+            - C: tried plugin, but didn't work so great at autonomic. were trying to combine with email domain allowlisting, maybe doing approval by itself would be easier. https://gruchalski.com/posts/2021-06-06-extending-keycloak-required-action-providers/
+            - C: the only flow which we've tested and works is invite links, using keycloak-collective-portal
+            - F: we send invite link (CWG) which isn't really secure.

 ## 2024-02-13